bartosian/sui-tools/README.md

 The monitoring stack automatically adapts based on your configuration:

-- **Dynamic Bridge Detection**: Automatically detects and monitors any number of configured bridges
+- **Dynamic Service Detection**: Automatically detects and monitors any number of configured bridges, validators, and fullnodes
-- **Custom Bridge Aliases**: Use human-readable names instead of hardcoded "mainnet"/"testnet"
+- **Custom Aliases**: Use human-readable names instead of hardcoded "mainnet"/"testnet" labels
-- **Dashboard Provisioning**: Service-specific dashboards are only loaded when bridges are configured
+- **Dashboard Provisioning**: Service-specific dashboards are only loaded when services are configured
-- **Alert Rules**: Only active for configured services
+- **Alert Rules**: Only active for configured services with explicitly enabled alerts
 - **Resource Optimization**: Unused monitoring components are automatically skipped
 - **Python-based Configuration**: Dynamic Prometheus config generation with proper validation